Code of Conduct

 See also “Proportional nominal study load”.

-As an exception, the study migrant must successfully complete the preparatory year/pre-master/transition program in order to be able to enroll for/follow the main program.
+In addition, you must successfully complete the preparatory year/pre-master/transition program in order to be able to enroll for the main course.

 Study progress monitoring

-After the end of each academic year the educational institution determines the annually study progress of the previous year of all study migrants, with the exception of exchange students and study migrants who are already reported to the IND or have deregistered themselves during the previous year.
+After the end of each academic year the MoMi Committee determines on behalf of the educational institution the annually study progress of the previous year of all study migrants, with the exception of exchange students and study migrants who are already reported to the IND by our VISA department or have deregistered themselves during the previous year.